 - Ankole Cattle remains one of the best gifts for special occasions.

-- Food – its tasty low-cholestoral is tasty and not tough.
-Milk – Ghee-Butter-and more recently cheese and yoghurt.
+- Food – its tasty low-cholesterol is tasty and not tough.
+Milk – Ghee-Butter-and more recently cheese and yogurt.

 - Income for the cattle-keeping Pastoralist as they sell cattle for market.

 - Hides from Ankole Cattle are still used as Drum-coverings – clothing, sleeping mats and more.

 - Cowdung is still used to fertilize – plaster and paint homes.

 - Cowdung Paintings – Imigongo has become an artform over the years in Rwanda.